Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Removing non clustering recollisions/overlaps and non regular overlaps

 \section{Removing non clustering recollisions/overlaps and non regular overlaps}

 Let us now estimate $|\cumt- \tcumt|$.
-We first show how to express non clustering recollisions as additional constraints on the set of integration parameters $(Z_n^* ,T_m, V_m, \Omega_m)$.
-The constraints may be either ``independent" of the constraints described in the previous chapter, or can reinforce one of them in an explicit way: in particular, we shall see that the size of the sets ${\mathcal B}_k $ of parameters, introduced in Section~\ref{subsec:estDC}, becomes smaller by a factor~$O(\eps^{\frac18} )$ in the presence of a non clustering recollision (and similarly for clustering overlaps).
+We first show how to express non clustering recollisions/overlaps as additional constraints on the set of integration parameters $(Z_n^* ,T_m, V_m, \Omega_m)$.
 This argument is actually very similar to the argument used to control (internal) recollisions in Lanford's proof (which focuses primarily on the expansion of the first cumulant).